mobicoins/mobicoin-core/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `unpayd` for your own use.
+You can ignore this section if you are building `mobicoind` for your own use.

-unpayd/unpay-cli binaries are not included in the Unpay-Qt.app bundle.
+mobicoind/mobicoin-cli binaries are not included in the Mobicoin-Qt.app bundle.

-If you are building `unpayd` or `Unpay-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `mobicoind` or `Mobicoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: